vuola/UH_NumericalMethods/README.md

 `source submission/.venv/bin/activate`

 The venv was installed in chapter `Python environment`

+You can deactivate venv with command

+`deactivate`

 ### Creating a submission file structure (optional)